ashugaev/automated-removal-mac-os-screenshots/README.md

 ```

 What the command does:
-- Makes folder `~/Desktop/temp` as default for screenshots
+- Makes folder `~/Desktop/screenshots` as default for screenshots
-- Adds a job in crontab to remove files in `temp` folder older than 14 days
+- Adds a job in crontab to remove files in `screenshots` folder older than 14 days

 ## Add also automatic cleaning of the downloads folder